GitauHarrison/notes/twilio_verify_2fa.md

 # Two-factor Authentication Using Twilio Verify in Flask

 There are a couple of ways to use two-factor authentication in a flask application.
-In a [previous article](2fa_flask.md), I showed how you can enable mandatory two-factor authentication where users of an app have to key in a time-based one-time password that is sent to TOTP app.
+In [another article](2fa_flask.md), I showed how you can enable mandatory two-factor authentication where users of an app have to key in a time-based one-time password that is sent to a TOTP app in their smartphone.
 In this article, we will make two-factor authentication optional.
-Whenever a user enables this feature, an sms with entry code will be sent to their phone.
+Whenever a user enables this feature, a code will be sent to their phone through sms.
 They will use that code to authenticate themselves.

 [Twilio Verify](https://www.twilio.com/verify) is a service that allows your application to send verification codes to users of your application through SMS or phone call.